Parsons, West Virginia: Geography

 The Cheat River is formed at Parsons by the confluence of the Shavers Fork and the Black Fork.

 The city has a total area of 1.20 sqmi, of which 1.11 sqmi is land and 0.09 sqmi is water.

 Climate

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-According to the Köppen Climate Classification system, Parsons has a marine west coast climate, abbreviated "Cfb" on climate maps.
+According to the Köppen climate classification system, Parsons has a humid subtropical climate, abbreviated Cfa on climate maps, although it closely borders on and resembles a humid continental climate (Dfa) especially in its snowfall total of 55.3 in.
+The climate is characterised by very warm and humid summers, chilly to freezing winters, and heavy precipitation year-round.